fjfinch/ansible-namespace/README.md

 ansible-galaxy collection install -r requirements.yml
 ```

-To use the roles in your Ansible playbook; insert the following lines into your `main.yml` file:
+To use any role in your Ansible playbook; insert the following lines into your `main.yml` file:
 ```bash
   roles:
     - GITHUB.<ROLE>.ROLE